Quick Answer

 3. ClickUp CRM: One Workspace for Projects and Client Management

 ClickUp started as a project management tool and built CRM functionality into it.
-It a natural fit for agencies that are already using ClickUp for delivery work and want to pull client management into the same platform rather than maintaining two separate tools.
+It’s a natural fit for agencies that are already using ClickUp for delivery work and want to pull client management into the same platform rather than maintaining two separate tools.

-However, the CRM features aren’t as deep as a dedicated CRM, but for agencies whose main headache is context switching between a project tool and a separate CRM, consolidating into ClickUp can remove a real friction point.
+The CRM features aren’t as deep as a dedicated CRM, but for agencies whose main headache is context switching between a project tool and a separate CRM, consolidating into ClickUp can remove a real friction point.

 Best for: Agencies already using ClickUp for project delivery who want to centralise client management.